ocaml/dune/doc/jbuild.rst

 Dependencies on libraries are specified using ``(libraries ...)`` fields in ``library`` and ``executables`` stanzas.

-For libraries that are present in the workspace, you can use either the real name (with some restrictions, see below) or the public name.
-For libraries that are part of the installed world, you need to use the public name.
-For instance:
+For libraries defined in the current scope, you can use either the real name or the public name.
+For libraries that are part of the installed world, or for libraries that are part of the current workspace but in another scope, you need to use the public name.
+For
-``(libraries (base re))``.
+instance: ``(libraries (base re))``.

 When resolving libraries, libraries that are part of the workspace are always prefered to ones that are part of the installed world.